react-native-community/discussions-and-proposals/proposals/0000-add-support-for-css-color-function.md

 ## Unresolved questions

-- While Android does support wide color gamut do [Android View](<https://developer.android.com/reference/android/view/View#setBackgroundColor(int)>)'s actually support it?
+- While Android does support wide color gamut, do [Android View](<https://developer.android.com/reference/android/view/View#setBackgroundColor(int)>)'s actually support it?
 These methods take `int`s while the Android color reference states wide gamut colors are `long`s.
-- Do we need to do additional work to support interpolating wide-gamut colors for animations?
+- Do we need to do additional work to support interpolating colors for animations?